Concord in Essex County, Vermont — The American Northeast (New England)

 Location.
 44° 25.717′ N, 71° 53.35′ W. Marker is in Concord, Vermont, in Essex County.
 Marker is at the intersection of Main Street and Shadow Lake Road on Main Street.
 Touch for map.
 Marker is in this post office area: Concord VT 05824, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Northeastern Speedway (approx. 2.4 miles away); Court House Grounds & Park (approx. 6½ miles away); St. Johnsbury Athenaeum (approx. 6.6 miles away); George Lansing Fox (approx. 6.8 miles away); St. Johnsbury Trade School (approx. 6.8 miles away); First American Platform Scale (approx. 6.9 miles away); Lyndon Veterans Memorial (approx. 9.2 miles away); Moore Round Barn (approx. 9.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Concord War Memorial (within shouting distance of this marker); Northeastern Speedway (approx. 2.4 miles away); Court House Grounds & Park (approx. 6˝ miles away); St. Johnsbury Athenaeum (approx. 6.6 miles away); George Lansing Fox (approx. St. Johnsbury Trade School (approx. 6.8 miles away); Site of Camp Baxter (approx. 6.8 miles away); First American Platform Scale (approx. 6.9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 11, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 483 times since then and 26 times this year.
+This page was last revised on September 9, 2020.
+It was originally submitted on June 11, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 522 times since then.
 Last updated on June 16, 2014, by Kevin Craft of Bedford, Quebec.
-Photos: 1, 2. submitted on June 11, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2. submitted on June 11, 2013, by Don Morfe of Baltimore, Maryland.
+3, 4. submitted on September 6, 2020, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.